DenisGorbachev/scenarios/data/books/storytailor.md

   * Reset password.
   * Change email.
   * Change password.
-* Designer includes "User management" book in the new project.
+* Designer imports "User management" book in the new project.

 ### Programmer defines a model